mui/material-ui/docs/src/pages/guides/composition/composition.md

 > Function components cannot be given refs.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?

-Be aware that you will still get this warning for `lazy` and `memo` components if their wrapped component can't hold a ref.
+Note that you will still get this warning for `lazy` and `memo` components if their wrapped component can't hold a ref.
 In some instances an additional warning is issued to help with debugging, similar to:

 > Invalid prop `component` supplied to `ComponentName`.
 Expected an element type that can hold a ref.